-You can read an ASCII table into HIPE with the asciiTableReader task, available in the All folder of the Tasks view.
+You can read an ASCII table into HIPE with the asciiTableReader task.
 For standard CSV tables you only need to provide the file name of the ASCII table to be read in.
-More options are given below:
+As for asciiTableWriter, many more options are available.
+For a list of parameters and their function please see the User's Reference Manual: Section 2.28.